World War I Army Nurse Corps

 Military Service Report

-A Military Service Report is being prepared for over 21,400 members of the Army Nurse Corps who served in World War I and upon completion will be made available for purchase.
-To search for a member of the Army Nurse Corps type a name in the search box.
+Military Service Reports are being prepared for each member of the Army Nurse Corps who served in World War I. To search for a member of the Army Nurse Corps type a name in the search box.

 Supreme Sacrifice Report

-There were 322 members of the Army Nurse Corps who died in service during World War I. The Supreme Sacrifice Report is being prepared and upon completion will be available for purchase.
+There were at least 290 members of the Army Nurse Corps who died in service during World War I. The Supreme Sacrifice Report is being prepared for each member who died in service.
 To search for a member of the Army Nurse Corps type a name in the search box.

 Secretary of War Newton D. Baker awarded Superintendent Dora E. Thompson the Distinguished Service Medal in November 1919.
 She resigned as superintendent on December 29, 1919.
 Julia Catherine Stimson was appointed the fifth Superintendent of the Army Nurse Corps on December 30, 1919.